RosettaCommons/documentation/application_documentation/RosettaNMR-with-Paramagnetic-Restraints.md

 **OBSIG**: data points have a weight proportional to the inverse of their error and their magnitude relative to the maximal observed value, i.e. w=1/(&sigma;<sup>2</sup>)*(&delta;<sub>obs</sub>/&delta;<sub>obs,max</sub>)

 $See reference [9] for definition of these correlation times.

-## 5.2) Description of additional PCS, RDC and PRE options

 **Table 2: PCS, RDC and PRE options.**
 <pre>